EQAO Grade 6 - Everything You Need To Know As A Parent

 The practice tests also offer plenty of writing practice as students are asked to write sentences, paragraphs, short stories, instructions, a description, a movie review, a poem, a letter, and a newspaper article.
 Students will also answer questions featuring essential grammar and writing skills.

-Grade 6 Math Test Prep
+b) Grade 6 Math Test Prep Questions

-Questions will target students’ understanding of:
+The practice math questions will target students’ understanding of:

 • Number Sense and Numeration